womendotcodebe/guest-blogs/POST-FORMAT.md

 ```

+## How to submit a post

+To submit a post you need to be familiar with Git and GitHub.

+1. Clone this repository to your local system
+2. Create a new branch
+3. Add the blogpost and images you want to submit and images
+4. Push it to our repo
+5. Click Create pull request to open a new pull request. (always compare with main)

-If something in this guide is unclear or you want to add something new, feel free to reach out to Claudia.
+If something in this guide is unclear, you need some help or you want to add something new, feel free to reach out to Claudia.